OpenBB-finance/design-system/README.md

 }
 ```

-Also, copy icon assets to your public folder.
+And finally, copy icon assets to your public folder.
 Example for `vite.config.ts`:

 ```bash
 npm i -D vite-plugin-static-copy